prigo17/Airport-Simulator/README.md

 ## Setup

-1. Download or clone the `AirportSimulator.py` file.
+1. Download or clone all the files.
 2. Install the required package:

    ```bash